Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: Epistemic Logic for Byzantine Agents

 \section{Epistemic Logic for Byzantine Agents}

-Although the results are presented in a combinatorial setting, there is a close relation to epistemic modal logic.
-In particular to the hope modality~\cite{FireTark, van2022new} that captures the knowledge gain upon receiving a message from a possibly faulty agent.

-In the following we will give a brief overview of epistemic logic for byzantine distributed systems, however we will avoid elaborating on many of the details that can be found in standard Epistemic Logic literature~\cite{vanDitmarsch2008}.
-Furthermore, we build upon existing notation and results from published results~\cite{EPTCS379.37,FireTark,10.1007/978-3-030-29007-8_15, van2022new}.
+Although presented in a purely combinatorial way, all our results have a very natural interpretation also in epistemic modal logic for byzantine distributed systems \cite{10.1007/978-3-030-29007-8_15,techreport2019,FireTark,EPTCS379.37,van2022new}.
+In the following, we will give a very brief overview of the most relevant concepts here, but refer the reader to the general introductions provided in \cite{HM90} and, in particular, in the standard textbooks~\cite{FMHV03,vanDitmarsch2008}.

-In the epistemic logic setting, we assume that there is a set of possible worlds $\mathcal{W}$, which represent global states of the distributed system.
-We also assume that properties of the global states of a system may be represented by propositions.
-Therefore, formulas that represent properties of the system are to be evaluated at each of the possible worlds.
+We consider a set of agents $\mathcal{A}$, which represent the processes $\Pi$ in a distributed system.
+The configurations of the system and their relation are modeled as Kripke structures on the set of possible worlds $\mathcal{W}$.
+Properties of the global states, in particular, the corresponding local state of the agents, are represented by propositional atoms.
+System properties, like whether some agent has witnessed a $\START$ event, can hence be expressed via logical formulas $\varphi$ that are to be evaluated at each of the possible worlds.